sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 All files will be extracted out of this single root folder.
 This allows zip files from GitHub, GitLab, and Bitbucket to be used as sources.
-The URL can be a relative path from the location of the repository.json file that specifies it.
+The URL can be a relative path from the location of the repository JSON file that specifies it.

 The date must be in the form "YYYY-MM-DD HH:MM:SS" and should be UTC.